Become a Creator today!Start creating today - Share your story with the world!

 Avatar

-Tired of the plastic crisis polluting our oceans?
+Tired of the micro plastics adn the lack of ocean clean up?
 Join Noodle and Sleezy on Pipe DAO as they explore innovative solutions to combat this global issue.
 Discover how decentralized autonomous organizations (DAOs) and regenerative finance (ReFi) can revolutionize ocean cleanup efforts.

 In this episode, we dive deep into the Ocean Cleanup project, a pioneering initiative using advanced technology to remove plastic waste from the world's oceans.
 Learn about their ground breaking innovations, challenges faced, and the potential impact of their work.